DevExpress-Examples/maui-charts/CS/ScatterChartGetStarted/Readme.md

 ### Create a New Project

 1. In Visual Studio 2022, create a new .NET MAUI project.
 Name it *ChartViewExample*.
-    > If the wizard does not propose a template for .NET MAUI projects, you can call the following command in a CLI to create a new .NET MAUI project:
+    > If the wizard does not suggest a template for .NET MAUI projects, you can call the following command in a CLI to create a new .NET MAUI project:
     > ```
     > dotnet new maui -n ChartViewExample
     > ```